Compression-aware Training of Neural Networks using Frank-Wolfe: Introduction

-\paragraph{Related Work.} The \emph{Frank-Wolfe} (FW) \citep{Frank1956} or \emph{conditional gradient} \citep{Levitin1966} algorithm has been studied extensively in the convex setting, enjoying popularity throughout various domains of Machine Learning for being able to efficiently deal with complex structural requirements \citep[e.g.][]{LacosteJulien2013, Zeng2014, Frandi2015, Jaggi2013, Negiar2020}.
-With convexity being a relatively strong assumption, \citet{LacosteJulien2016} extended the convergence theory of FW to the non-convex setting, while \citet{Hazan2016} and \citet{Reddi2016} provide convergence rates for the stochastic variant of the algorithm (SFW).
+The \emph{Frank-Wolfe} (FW) \citep{Frank1956} or \emph{conditional gradient} \citep{Levitin1966} algorithm has been studied extensively in the convex setting, enjoying popularity throughout various domains of Machine Learning for being able to efficiently deal with complex structural requirements \citep[e.g.][]{LacosteJulien2013, Zeng2014, Frandi2015, Jaggi2013, Negiar2020}. \citet{LacosteJulien2016} extended the convergence theory of FW to the non-convex setting, while \citet{Hazan2016} and \citet{Reddi2016} provide convergence rates for the stochastic variant of the algorithm (SFW).
 Several different accelerated variants have been proposed, including variance reduction methods \citep{Hazan2016, Yurtsever2019, Shen2019}, adaptive gradients \citep{Combettes2020} and momentum \citep{Mokhtari2018, Chen2018}.
+For a survey of conditional gradient methods we refer to \citet{Braun2022}.

-With the theoretical foundation for the non-convex stochastic setting being laid, SFW has received a surge of interest in the context of training Neural Networks: \citet{Ravi2018} advocate the usage of parameter constraints in Deep Learning, \citet{Xie2019} train shallow networks using SFW, \citet{Berrada2018} design a variant specifically for Neural Networks, \citet{Tsiligkaridis2020} employ SFW for adversarial training and \citet{Pokutta2020} show that SFW can reach state-of-the-art performance in benchmark image classification tasks.
+SFW and constrained optimization have also received a surge of interest in the context of training Neural Networks: \citet{Ravi2018} advocate for the usage of parameter constraints in Deep Learning, \citet{Xie2019} train shallow networks using SFW, \citet{Berrada2018} design a variant specifically for Neural Networks, \citet{Tsiligkaridis2020} employ SFW for adversarial training and \citet{Pokutta2020} show that SFW can reach state-of-the-art performance on benchmark image-classification tasks.
 While there is a rich literature on classical FW being applied to sparsity problems in Machine Learning, only few have considered exploiting the structure-enhancing properties of (stochastic) FW in the field of Deep Learning. \citet{Grigas2019} remove neurons from three layer convolutional architectures. \citet{Pokutta2020} propose to constrain the parameters to lie within a $k$-sparse polytope, resulting in a large fraction of the parameters having small magnitude. \citet{Miao2022} leverage this idea in the context of unstructured magnitude pruning with a focus on pruning-aware training, being a compression setting of training 'once-for-all' sparsities \citep{Cai2020}.
-For a detailed account of different sparsification approaches we refer to the excellent survey of \citet{Hoefler2021}.
+For a detailed account of different sparsification approaches we refer to the survey of \citet{Hoefler2021}.